Learn how to make stickers with Cricut including waterproof stickers. Plus grab an instant download of a FREE sticker sheet PNG file to use!

 Try to use your hand or a scraper to flatten the laminating sheet on the stickers as you pull off the sheet.
 It’s a little hard to see because my hand is actually underneath the sheet.

 Once you have pulled all the way to the end the grid paper will release from the self laminating sheet and it will be fully over the sticker sheet.

 Scrape it down well trying to remove any bubbles that may have formed.
 Scrape towards the edge of the sheet so the bubbles can escape.

-Now put the sticker sheet with the laminating sheet on a mat and load it into your Cricut.
+Now put the sticker sheet with the laminating sheet on a clean cutting mat and load it into your Cricut.
 The laminating sheet will be larger than the printable vinyl sheet!